 In the vast majority of cases a person has been released on bail because someone else thought enough of them to sign for the bond.
 By doing so they risked losing money and perhaps property if you were to flee instead of show up to face the charges against you.
 Don’t betray the person who bought your freedom.
 If you flee they are the ones that will suffer the consequences.

-Even if you don’t flee but otherwise violate the terms of your release and your bail revoked it is that person who will pay the price.
+Even if you don’t flee but otherwise violate the terms of your release and your bail gets revoked, it is that person who will pay the price.
 They may have their car seized by the state.
-They may even be forced to sell their home to satisfy the now revoked bond.
+They may even be forced to sell their home to satisfy the now-revoked bond.
 You don’t have to suddenly become a saint but, for the sake of the person who bailed you out, try and act as though you appreciate what they did for you.

 You’re out on bail and that’s certainly less than an ideal situation.
 But it doesn’t have to be the beginning of the end.
 Everyone makes mistakes.
 The most important thing is how we react to those mistakes and whether we’re able to learn from them.
 Regardless of what your plans were before you were arrested the goal now should be damage control and acting in a way that allows you to right the ship and get on with your life.

 If you don’t violate the terms of your release, make all your court dates, and mount a successful defense your bail money will be returned and you’ll have a chance to start fresh.
 Even if you are convicted the court, when sentencing, will often take into account how you behaved when you were out on bail.
 Good behavior often results in a lesser sentence.
 If, on the other hand, you’ve acted like the spawn of Satan while out on bail the court is likely to come down on you hard, throwing your entire future into jeopardy.